cyplo/talks/crypto_basics/notes.md

+# warmup
+volunteer[s] +
+group : guess number of crypto transactions

 # examples
 * car keys
 * garage keys
 * immobilizers
 * public transport network info

+# motivation for the talk
+* so ubiqutous yet misundesrtood
+* no master, but can provide points to start learning

+# motivation for encrypting
+* privacy - medical records

 implementing - use libraries and understood designs because it's hard any other way